-I have been going to Nerja since I was 11, first on holiday with my parents and more recently, staying at my parent’s small apartment.
-The main reason we go is for an affordable holiday (we buy flights early usually for under £100) but also: we love it.
+I have been going to Nerja since I was 11, first on holiday with my parents and more recently with our family.
+The main reason we go is for an affordable holiday but also: we love it.

 Now I don’t work for the Nerja tourist board and I try not to tell everyone ‘you must go’ – we always enjoy ourselves but it might not necessarily be for everyone.
 Let’s get one thing straight – it’s not quite Sicily: it has no rustic charm to speak of, the beaches aren’t incredible (all the beaches on the Costa Del Sol are man-made so they’re pebbly or dark sand) and it can be quite touristy over the summer months.
 But we love the mix of local chiringuitos, the abundance of places to eat and drink, the paved walkways and the ease of it (you fly into Malaga, so it’s only 2.5 hours away).
 There’s something so lovely, for us, about going back to somewhere we know – we know what to pack, what we’ll need and can look forward to certain meals!